I’m just a love machine (R-Rated)

 Get ready.
 We’re going in!

 After buying our ticket we’ll climb the stairs to the third floor and work our way down.
 One of the first (and largest) objects to catch my eyes (or anyone else’s I suspect) is the Siège d’amour.
-The adjacent sign notes that it was “made in Paris around 1890, it circulated the most famous brothels of that time.”
+The adjacent sign notes that it was “made in Paris around 1890, it circulated among the most famous brothels of that time.”
 (I have to admit that even with the drawing and description, I still had some difficulty understanding exactly how it worked.)

 If you look closely at the horn shaped device on the right, called a godemiché, you’ll see a piece of it that’s open toward the mirror at the back of the case.
 Here, the woman inserted a photo of her lover to add to her stimulation.
 Have a change of heart and a change of lovers?
 No problem.
 Have a change of photo.

-…All my symphonies
+…All my symphonies.

 In a previous post I touched upon Antonin Dvorak’s lifelong fascination with trains and noted that after traveling to New York he expanded that interest to steamships (okay, and pigeons).
 It made some sense, then, that Jana told us that he’d once said that he’d have given all his symphonies to have invented the steam engine.
-When I encountered this interesting device in the SMM
+I encountered this interesting device in the SMM

-described by the informational placard as follows:
+described by the informational placard as follows:.

 STEAM VIBRATOR – Steam coal-powered vibrator with acetylene variants, made by Dr. George Taylor in 1869 and used to treat hysteria.
 It was believed that hysteria could be treated by stimulating female genitalia, leading to the “therapeutic” orgasm of the “patient”.